BellerophonMobile/logberry/docs/motivations.md

    least the machine/user.

  * Concurrent execution paths need to be cleanly differentiated within log reports.
-Essentially all loggers protect concurrent event output.
+Essentially all loggers synchronize concurrent event output.
 But in a typical unstructured log API it's all too easy to have an error or informational statement that doesn't properly indicate which of multiple simultaneous tasks generated the report.